 Most of us don’t have a close-knit tribe of women to share our baby with.
 In fact, most of us are bundled away in our homes, on our own, raising children in what can feel like solitary confinement.

 If you’re feeling isolated, a mother’s group can be a really good way to get out of the house and feel like a human being again.
 Or even just reaching out to another mum in the neighbourhood, or a good supportive online forum.
 Mums need to talk.
 Simple as that.
 We need to stay connected with each other, and we need to hear each other’s stories.
-We don’t have campfires or villages anymore, but we do have coffee.
+We don’t have campfires or villages anymore, but we do have coffee and computers.

 4. It feels worse than it is